-- a) First offense- two (2) days of in-school suspension.
-Parent/Guardian notified. - b) Second offense- up to three (3) days of out-of-school suspension and parent/guardian notification. - c) Third offense- up to five (5) days of out-of-school suspension or greater action appropriate to the student's past disciplinary history in accordance with this policy will be taken.
+- First offense two (2) days of in-school suspension.
+Parent/Guardian notified. - b) Second offense up to three (3) days of out-of-school suspension c) Third offense - up to five (5) days of out-of-school suspension or greater action appropriate to the student's past disciplinary history in accordance with this policy will be taken.

-23. Insubordination-
+23. Insubordination

 A positive school climate depends upon everyone in the school knowing and understanding his/her role in the school.
 School personnel are responsible for maintaining a safe, secure and healthy learning environment.
 Students are expected to follow all reasonable requests of the school faculty and staff.
-Students who choose not to follow, or who openly ignore or defy instructions given to them by school personnel will be subjected to the following
+Students who choose not to follow, or who openly ignore or defy instructions given to them by school personnel will be subjected to the following: